Mewet History, Family Crest & Coats of Arms

 Early Origins of the Mewet family

 And it is here that the first record of the name, Algarus filius Meawes was listed in 1016 as an Old English byname.
 Over one hundred years later, John de Mehus was listed in the Feet of Fines in 1196.
 A few years later, Hugo de Mues was listed in the Pipe Rolls of 1201.
 Thomas de Meuse was listed in the Feet of Fines in 1282.

 Early History of the Mewet family

 This web page shows only a small excerpt of our Mewet research.
 Another 177 words (13 lines of text) covering the years 1641, 1829, 1831, 1619, 1706, 1672, 1619, 1637, 1641, 1645, 1642, 1657, 1640, 1644, 1641 and 1657 are included under the topic Early Mewet History in all our PDF Extended History products and printed products wherever possible.

 Mewet Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
-Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
+Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Mewet include Mew, Mews, Mewes, Meux, Mewis, Muse, Mewsse, Mowse, Meaux and many more.

 Early Notables of the Mewet family (pre 1700)